Azerbaijan Airlines Flight 8243

+On 15 April 2026, the Russian and Azerbaijani Foreign Ministries issued a joint statement that the parties had agreed on a settlement, including compensation, and that the crash was caused by an unintentional air defense strike in Russian airspace.

 Background

 In the weeks preceding the crash of Flight 8243 on 25 December 2024, Chechnya's capital, Grozny, was under increased military tension due to repeated Ukrainian drone attacks following Russian invasion of Ukraine.
 On 12 December, a drone strike damaged a Chechen OMON police regiment facility, injuring several personnel; similar strikes had occurred on 4 December and earlier that autumn.
 As a result, Russian authorities reportedly employed heightened air defense and electronic warfare systems, including GPS jamming, to repel suspected drone incursions in the region.

 This elevated military posture persisted through late December.
 On the day of the crash, airspace over Grozny was subject to an active no-fly zone, purportedly aimed at countering drone threats—despite ongoing civilian traffic and with visibility impacted by dense fog.

 Aircraft

-The aircraft involved, which was manufactured on 26 June 2013, was an Embraer 190AR (Advanced Range) the longest range variant of the aircraft, registered as 4K-AZ65, and named Gusar after the Azerbaijan regional capital city.
+The aircraft involved, which was manufactured on 26 June 2013, was an Embraer E190AR (Advanced Range), the longest range variant of the aircraft.
+It was registered as 4K-AZ65, and named Gusar after the Azerbaijan regional capital city.
 It was powered by two General Electric CF34-10E6G07 engines, and underwent its last maintenance on 18 October 2024.
 Since 2013, the aircraft was operated by the airline, except from 2017 to 2023, when it flew under the airline's subsidiary Buta Airways.
-The aircraft was 11 years old at the time of the crash and had around 15,257 flight hours.
+The aircraft was 11 years old at the time of the crash and had logged around 15,257 flight hours.